How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each round, off-white, scored tablet, marked with "G50" on one side and the Bayer cross on the other, contains acarbose 50 mg.
+Each round, white-to-yellow-tinged, scored tablet, marked with "G50" on one side and the Bayer cross on the other, contains acarbose 50 mg.
 Nonmedicinal ingredients: cornstarch, magnesium stearate, microcrystalline cellulose, and silicon dioxide.
 Preservative- and dye-free.

-Each round, off-white, scored tablet, marked with "G100" on one side and the Bayer cross on the other, contains acarbose 100 mg.
+Each round, white-to-yellow-tinged, scored tablet, marked with "G100" on one side and the Bayer cross on the other, contains acarbose 100 mg.
 Nonmedicinal ingredients: cornstarch, magnesium stearate, microcrystalline cellulose, and silicon dioxide.
 Preservative- and dye-free.

 How should I use this medication?